 Although helicopter parents have earned quite a negative reputation in mainstream media, researchers have not found consistently negative outcomes in children.
 Some studies actually found that this parenting style could produce favorable results in grown children due to the parents’ intense support1.

-The inconsistency is mainly caused by the fact that “helicopter parenting” is not a well defined construct in psychology.
+The inconsistency is mainly caused by the fact that “helicopter parenting” is not a well defined term in psychology.
 Unlike the four Baumrind parenting styles, there isn’t an universally agreed upon definition on what constitutes helicopter parenting.
 As a result, various studies using different definitions arrived at different conclusions on its effects.

 This is good news to protective parents because they can fine-tune their parenting into the type that helps, and not impedes, their children’s development into healthy adults.